 Whether the issue is dysgraphia, immature or illegible penmanship, undeveloped fine-motor coordination, or arm/shoulder pain caused by poor pencil grip, the physical act of writing may tax your child.
 Again, instead of making struggling kids write by hand, let them to dictate to you while you write or type.

 Sometimes, the problem is the writing implement itself.
 Normal pens and pencils combined with a child’s tight grip can cause sore muscles in the hand and pinched nerves in the wrist.
 Ergonomic pens and pencils are designed so they’re easier to hold and manipulate.
 Let your kids to experiment with various writing devices to find what works.
 Here are just a few options [affiliate links]:

 - PenAgain Ergo-Sof Grip Pens or PenAgain Twist N’ Write Children’s Pencils: Designed around the human hand, these rest comfortably between the fingers and require no grip.

 - The Pencil Grip Crossover Grip: Improves kids handwriting by helping to give more control, reduce hand fatigue, and increase comfort.
-For right or lefthanded children.
+For both right or lefthanded children.

 Was WriteShop created with special needs students in mind?